marshomics/shufflonfinder/README.md

 ## Shufflon candidate filtering

 After the basic arm-length and identity filters, a second stage selects for the dense inverted repeat clusters characteristic of shufflons.
-IRs on the same contig are clustered by proximity: two IR pairs belong to the same cluster if any of their arms is within `--window-size` bp of another pair's arm.
+IRs on the same contig are clustered by proximity using `--cluster-distance` (default 1000bp): two IR pairs belong to the same cluster if any of their arms is within this distance.
+This is deliberately tighter than `--window-size` (used later for window extraction context) to isolate the dense shufflon core from neighboring transposon or IS-element repeats that happen to share the same genomic region.

-Clusters are kept only if they pass two tests:
+Clusters must pass three tests:

-`--min-ir-pairs` sets the minimum number of IR pairs per cluster.
-Shufflons typically contain multiple sfx recognition sites, so isolated single-pair detections are usually noise.
-The default is 2.
+`--min-ir-pairs` (default 3) sets the minimum number of IR pairs.
+A shufflon with two invertible segments has at least three recognition sites, which produce at least three detected IR pairs.

+`--min-ir-density` (default 2.0 pairs/kb) filters out clusters where the IRs are spread too thinly.
+Characterized shufflons like R64's pack 7 sfx sites into ~2kb (3.5 pairs/kb).
+Regions where transposon IRs happen to accumulate near a recombinase gene rarely exceed 1.5 pairs/kb because the individual transposon IRs are spaced further apart.

 At least one IR arm in the cluster must overlap a coding sequence.
-In characterized shufflons (e.g. R64), inverted repeats are found within and flanking the invertible gene segments.
+In characterized shufflons, inverted repeats are found within and flanking the invertible gene segments.
 Clusters where all repeats fall in intergenic regions are discarded.

-The unfiltered (`IRs_combined_remapped.tsv`), basic-filtered (`IRs_combined_filtered.tsv`), and shufflon-filtered (`IRs_shufflon_candidates.tsv`) tables are all written to `04_inverted_repeats/`, so you can inspect what was removed at each stage.
+The unfiltered and basic-filtered tables are in `04_inverted_repeats/`, while the shufflon-filtered table is in `05_shufflon_filter/`, so you can inspect what was removed at each stage.

-To keep all dense clusters regardless of CDS overlap, set `--min-ir-pairs 1` (this effectively disables the density requirement but keeps the CDS overlap check).

 ## Project layout